PLUTO: A Public Value Assessment Tool

 At the core of these disparities lies a shared challenge: organizations, regulators, and the public alike struggle to determine whether specific uses of data genuinely serve society.
 Assessing the risks and benefits of data use for public value is difficult in practice, and current regulatory efforts often rely on the vague and binary notion of public interest.

 Addressing this gap requires data governance centered on public purpose rather than private profit \cite{kickbusch2021lancet}.
-Solidarity-based data governance (data solidarity) provides such a foundation by seeking to ensure that the benefits and risks of digital practices are borne collectively and fairly \cite{prainsack2022white}.
-Central to this framework is the concept of public value, which refers to the societal value generated by an organization or activity through its operations and practices \cite{Hogan2025}.
+Solidarity-based data governance provides such a foundation by seeking to ensure that the benefits and risks of digital practices are shared collectively and fairly, emphasizing public value in the process \cite{prainsack2022white,Hogan2025}.
 In the data solidarity framework, public value arises when data use can plausibly be assumed to benefit the public without causing significant undue harm to any person or group~\cite{prainsack2022white}.
 Value is maximized when benefits are inclusive, reaching diverse groups across society.
 Building on this foundation, the central problem this work addresses is how to meaningfully operationalize and assess the public value of data use.